-- WR Andre Holmes' brother, Jason, is a member of St. Kilda Football Club of the Australian Football League. - T Austin Howard played basketball in college at Northern lowa. - K Sebastian Janikowski is a former member of the Polish national under-17 soccer team and turned down various pro soccer offers to enroll at Florida State. - T Donald Penn was a Raider fan growing up in Inglewood, Calif., going to Raiders games as a kid in Los Angeles. - TE Mychal Rivera's sister, Naya, was an actress on the hit TV show "Glee." - DE Justin Tuck founded his R.U.S.H. for Literacy foundation in 2008 to bring the same opportunities that made him successful to low-income youth in New York, New Jersey, and Alabama.
-Focused on literacy, the program began with a simple book distribution, then grew to include an essay contest and supporting materials, as well as grantmaking. - T Menelik Watson was born in Manchester, England and was raised there before attending Marist College to play basketball. - S Charles Woodson is a wine entrepreneur, owning the wine label TwentyFour by Charles Woodson, leasing acres of vineyards in Napa Valley, Calif., a short distance from the Raiders' training-camp home.
+- WR Andre Holmes' brother, Jason, is a member of St. Kilda Football Club of the Australian Football League. - K Sebastian Janikowski is a former member of the Polish national under-17 soccer team and turned down various pro soccer offers to enroll at Florida State. - S Tevin McDonald's father, Tim, played in the NFL for 13 seasons with the Arizona Cardinals and San Francisco 49ers.
+His brother, T.J., currently plays for the St. Louis Rams. - T Donald Penn was a Raider fan growing up in Inglewood, Calif., going to Raiders games as a kid in Los Angeles. - TE Mychal Rivera's sister, Naya, was an actress on the hit TV show "Glee." - DE Justin Tuck founded his R.U.S.H. for Literacy foundation in 2008 to bring the same opportunities that made him successful to low-income youth in New York, New Jersey, and Alabama.
+Focused on literacy, the program began with a simple book distribution, then grew to include an essay contest and supporting materials, as well as grantmaking. - T Menelik Watson was born in Manchester, England and was raised there before attending Marist College to play basketball. - S Charles Woodson is a wine entrepreneur, owning the wine label TwentyFour by Charles Woodson, leasing acres of vine-yards in Napa Valley, Calif., a short distance from the Raiders' training-camp home.